AlibayOsmanli/alibayosmanli.github.io/_pages/about.md

 ---

 I am a PhD researcher in the **Computer Vision Group** at Queen Mary University of London.
-My doctoral research focuses on **uncertainty-guided learning in medical image segmentation**, with an emphasis on quantifying epistemic and aleatoric uncertainty to improve polyp segmentation in colonoscopy images.
+My doctoral research focuses on **uncertainty estimation**, with an emphasis on quantifying epistemic and aleatoric uncertainty.

 I hold an **MSc in Artificial Intelligence** from Queen Mary University of London, where I worked on projects in machine learning, computer vision, and statistical modeling.
 Prior to that, I completed my **BSc in Computer Engineering** at **Koç University** (Istanbul, Turkey).

 My broader research interests lie at the intersection of **artificial intelligence, computer vision, and uncertainty estimation**, particularly in applications involving safety-critical decision-making.

-When I am not working on research, I enjoy exploring new cities, tennis, and discovering classic menswear styles.

-You can connect with me on [LinkedIn](#), check out my publications [here](/al-folio/publications/), or follow my updates on this site.